fablabnk/LaserCutLampMaking/README.md

 - Trotec Rayjet Manager (the software used to control our lab laser cutter)

 The slicer plugin will allow us to take any 3D object, define a slice height and produce a vector graphics file that contains a layer for each slice.
 Inkscape will be used to tidy up the layers and arrange them into sheets.
 Your team will be given two sheets of 740x440 cardboard to work with.

-For those that are more familiar with it, Autodesk Fusion is also available for use, although the final slicing will need to be done in Blender.

 Don't worry if you don't manage to produce a completed lamp by the end of the session, as there will be time to experiment further next week during our open Friday session.